muritane/coordination-architecture/narrative_acceptance.md

 Expectation is the primary binding mechanism within narrative acceptance.

-* Expectations act as implicit evaluators.
+- Expectations act as implicit evaluators.
-* Violations trigger judgment, not system alarms.
+- Violations trigger judgment, not system alarms.
-* Enforcement occurs socially, not structurally.
+- Enforcement occurs socially, not structurally.

-Narrative acceptance supplies the environment in which expectation can bind invisibly.
+Narrative acceptance is the environment in which expectations bind invisibly.

 ---

 ## Relationship to Authority Insertion

-Narrative acceptance is the enabling substrate for authority insertion.
+Narrative acceptance enables **authority insertion**.

-* Authority claims succeed if the narrative is accepted.
+- Authority claims succeed if the story is accepted.
+- No invariant specification is required.
-* No executional exposure is required.
+- No executional exposure is borne.
-* Retroactive evaluation is normalized.
+- Retroactive evaluation is normalized.

-Authority insertion fails immediately when narrative acceptance is withdrawn.
+Authority insertion collapses immediately when narrative acceptance is withdrawn.

 ---